Anisole: Reactivity

 Unlike most acetophenones, but reflecting the influence of the methoxy group, methoxyacetophenone undergoes a second acetylation.
 Many related reactions have been demonstrated.
 For example, phosphorus pentasulfide (P4S10) converts anisole to Lawesson's reagent, [(CH3OC6H4)PS2]2.

 Also indicating an electron-rich ring, anisole readily forms π-complexes with metal carbonyls, e.g. Cr(\h{6}anisole)(CO)3.

-The ether linkage is highly stable, but the methyl group can be removed with hydroiodic acid:
+The ether linkage is highly stable, but the methyl group can be removed with strong acids, such as hydroiodic acid or boron trichloride: